gilmorka/Kevins-Repository/README.md

 ### Kevins-Repository

-The above files include my work at the University of Cincinnati during my Master's degree in Business Analytics.
+The above files include a fraction of my work at the University of Cincinnati during my Master's degree in Business Analytics.

 **Appendix**